On This Page

 Treasures and oddities from the past dotted the streets.

-The landscaping was immaculate, hedges and gardens were up-kept meticulously.
+The landscaping in Savannah was immaculate, hedges and gardens were meticulously up-kept.

 It was refreshing to visit a place with so much green visible in February.